Swinburne Surname

 Swinburne Last Name Statistics demography

-The religious devotion of those bearing the Swinburne surname is primarily Anglican (100%) in Ireland.
+The religious adherence of those holding the Swinburne last name is predominantly Anglican (100%) in Ireland.

-In The United States those holding the Swinburne last name are 19.38% more likely to be registered Republicans than The US average, with 66.15% being registered to vote for the party.
+In The United States those holding the Swinburne last name are 19.38% more likely to be registered Republicans than the national average, with 66.15% being registered to vote for the party.

 The amount Swinburne earn in different countries varies markedly.
 In Norway they earn 32.42% more than the national average, earning 458,282 kr per year; in South Africa they earn 61.07% more than the national average, earning R 382,764 per year; in United States they earn 17.42% more than the national average, earning $50,665 USD per year and in Canada they earn 25.52% more than the national average, earning $62,360 CAD per year.